cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

-The following network messages all help control the InstantSend feature of Dash.
+The following network messages all help control the InstantSend feature of Lifetioncoin.
 InstantSend uses the masternode network to lock transaction inputs and enable secure, instantaneous transactions.
 For additional details, refer to the Developer Guide [InstantSend section](developer-guide#instantsend<!--noref-->).